Measuring risk contagion in financial networks with CoVaR: Risk contagion in a bipartite network with asymptotically independent objects

-In the context of systemic risk, an important task is to understand the probability of an extreme large loss for a single or a linear combination of assets given an extreme large loss for some other asset or a linear combination of assets.
+In the context of risk contagion, an important task is to understand the probability of an extremely large loss for a single asset or a linear combination of assets given an extremely large loss for some other asset or a linear combination of assets.
 This allows us to concentrate on $\bA\in \R_+^{q\times d}$ where $q=2$.
-A particular type of event we would also concentrate on are risk exposures of pairs of financial entities who may invest in disjoint sets of assets, yet because of the dependence of the underlying variables, the joint probability are not necessarily independent.
+For a particular type of event, we would also concentrate on risk exposures of pairs of financial entities that may invest in disjoint sets of assets, yet because of the dependence of the underlying variables, the joint probability is not necessarily a product measure.
 First, we obtain a general result for such joint tail probabilities characterizing limit measures $\overline{\mu}_1$ and $\overline{\mu}_2$ as obtained in \Cref{thm:main:dfk}.